juleskers/esphome_component_bthome/components/docs/beethowen_transmitter.rst

 on_send_finished
 ~~~~~~~~~~~~~~~~
 This automation will be triggered when a transmission is finished though the beethowen channel.
-In Lambdas you can get the result and check if there are any outstanding measurements not yet transferred
+In lambdas you can get the result and check if there are any outstanding measurements not yet transferred
 with *has_outstanding_measurements*.

 on_send_failed